ebx-bundler/ebx/README.md

 ## Introduction

-EBX is a versatile and powerful tool for bundling TypeScript and JavaScript code.
-With zero configuration required, it offers a seamless experience for developers.
-It supports ES Modules (ESM) by default, making it suitable for modern NodeJS development.
-EBX also features asynchronous type checking, a watch mode for automatic rebuilding and re-run application, and a wide range of customization options.
+EBX is specifically designed for **NodeJS**, serving as a versatile and powerful tool for bundling TypeScript and JavaScript code.
+It provides a hassle-free experience for developers without any configuration needed.

+It includes CommonJS polyfills for ES Modules (ESM), making it suitable for modern NodeJS development.

+EBX also features asynchronous type checking, a watch mode for automatic rebuilding and re-run application, and a wide range of [customization](#configuration) options.

 It will exclusively bundle the code you've authored, excluding any external modules, resulting in a slightly faster startup time for your application.